Offline Face Forensics for Mac and Windows.

 🗂️ Files that can be searched

-DawaIMG can scan local and connected storage for supported file types and build a searchable index.
-All processing is post-capture and runs on your machine.
+DawaImg can scan local and connected storage for supported file types and build a searchable index.
+Typical PI/forensics inputs include device exports, screenshots, social media captures, and investigative video.

 🖼️ Images